 You can cut you own strips of paper.
 You will need lengths longer than standard paper (at least 24-inches in length and 3/4-inch wide) requiring a bit of taping the strips together.
 I have done this using tiny pieces of tape and being sure the edges line up.
 If there are uneven edges or tape isn’t perfectly pressed down, the strips may get caught in the weaving process.

-I prefer to purchase paper strips and provided a link for convenience.
+I prefer to purchase paper strips and provided an Amazon link below for convenience.

 Waxing German Stars

 Traditionally, paper German stars were used outdoors on evergreen trees.
 The stars were protected from the elements by dipping them into melted paraffin.